- 2023 Highlights #2

 Additionally, I can shoot the lights out (no exaggeration).
 I can shoot the ball from anywhere past half-court and can shoot it nearly any way you could imagine; off the catch, off the dribble, off a ball screen, off a pin down, etc. Another one of my strengths is that I can handle the ball.
 I can handle the ball under pressure.
 I have both the ability to bring the ball down at any pace and run a set, and the ability to take my defender off the dribble for a basket, when the opportunity presents itself.

 Lastly, I am a smart defender.
 One thing I am working on this summer is being a hound on the defensive end; a Gary Payton type of beast, but, as it stands, I am still a quality tactical defender.
 I use my length to my advantage and my IQ to make my matchup do the things that make them uncomfortable, and that usually leads to many stops.
 However, as I said, I am working this summer to take that a step further, so by the time I am playing my first college basketball game I will, no doubt, be lockdown defender.
 Some other areas I am looking forward to improving in are my physical strength and athleticism.
-As a younger junior, my body is still developing and I am still growing, so I look forward to improving my physical attributes alongside that, over the next year or so.
+As a younger senior, my body is beginning to develop develop and I am still growing, so I look forward to improving my physical attributes alongside that, over the next year or so.

 Academically, I earned a 4.8/4 gpa my sophomore year, on 6 honors courses and one AP course, and I currently hold a 4.9/4 gpa on 5 honors courses and 2 AP courses.
 I aim to study journalism and business in college, and so, in addition to a great basketball program, I am also in search of a college that will be able to help me lay the groundwork for a future career in those areas.